-There are compression straps on both sides of the bag, and we believe Aer did an excellent job with them for a variety of reasons.
+There are compression straps on both sides of the bag, and we believe Aer did an excellent job with them for various reasons.
 You may attach things like a yoga mat or a jacket to the side of your pack here, but these straps also compress the bag.

 If you wish to use this backpack as a daypack when traveling, compressing it lowers its profile and helps you appear a bit less foolish.
 There’s nothing quite like strolling down to the beach with a 35-liter travel pack that protrudes a foot and a half from your back to scream “tourist.”

-Moving on to the harness system, you’ll see that the straps are rather thick.
-It’s worth noting that one of the drawbacks of our Aer Travel Pack 1 review (from approximately a year ago) was that the foam wasn’t firm enough and the straps weren’t as thick as we’d like.
+Moving on to the harness system, you’ll see that the straps are relatively thick.
+One of the drawbacks of our Aer Travel Pack 1 review (from approximately a year ago) was that the foam wasn’t firm enough, and the straps weren’t as thick as we’d like.
 We’re glad to report that they’ve increased the thickness of these!
-They’ve obviously integrated comments from their consumers and critics like us into their new look.
-Big ups to Aer; they’re definitely constantly striving to improve, and we applaud them for it!
+They’ve integrated comments from their consumers and critics like us into their new look.
+Big ups to Aer; they’re constantly striving to improve, and we applaud them for it!

-The sternum strap is adjustable and detachable, which is very normal.
-It’s also worth noting that it’s firmly linked to the shoulder strap—it won’t slip off on its own as it has in some other bags with fancier sternum strap systems.
+The sternum strap is adjustable and detachable, which is very typical.
+It’s also worth noting that it’s firmly linked to the shoulder strap—it won’t slip off on its own as it has in other bags with fancier sternum strap systems.